youwen5/web/routes/+colophon.typ

 mode.

 I've owned this domain and had a personal website since 2023.
 Here is my
-#link("https://old.youwen.dev/")[old website], which I'll keep online until it
+#link("https://old.youwen.dev/")[old website], which I'll keep online for
-becomes too much work to do so for archival purposes.
+archival purposes until it becomes too much work to do so.